dogweather/forkful/content/en/lua/strings/converting-a-string-to-lower-case.md

 weight: 4
 ---

-## What & Why?
-Converting a string to lower case means swapping all uppercase letters in the string for their lowercase counterparts.
-Programmers do this for consistency, especially when comparing or processing text data where case shouldn't matter, like user input or search queries.

 ## How to:
 In Lua, you lighten your load with `string.lower()`.
 Feed it a string, out pops the lowercase version.
 Observe: